Technigo/project-business-site/README.md

 - The form is being submitted to HTTP BIN until we learn in the future what to do with the collected data.
 Learned about GET and POST methods.
 - Styling radio buttons was challenging, but learned to do it by hiding the default buttons and creating new styled elements that "replace" them.
 - This is the first time we get to use JavaScript in the bootcamp 💥, so we learned about modifying elements with the DOM.
 Managed to create an accordion using a simple toggle function and with several CSS animations in place.
+- When creating the + or - signs for the opening and closing styling of the accordion, learned about unicode 👌

 ## View it live
 😎 Check it out, all live and pretty at Netlify: https://frosty-wing-ab2339.netlify.app/